David Peterson (baseball): 2025

 On May 6, 2025, Peterson recorded his 500th career strikeout when he struck out José Herrera in the bottom of the 6th inning against the Arizona Diamondbacks.
 On June 11, Peterson threw his first career complete game shutout, allowing 6 hits, no walks and striking out 6 batters in the Mets' 5–0 win over the Washington Nationals.
 The last Mets left-hander to accomplish the feat was Steven Matz in July 2019.

 On July 10, Peterson was named to the 2025 All-Star Game as a reserve, replacing Robbie Ray on the National League roster.
 At the time, Peterson had recorded a 6–4 record with a 3.06 ERA and 93 strikeouts across 18 starts.
-As the season progressed, Peterson began to struggle, posting a 12.54 ERA across his last five games of the year, and an 8.42 ERA in his final nine games.
-With 30 starts in 2025, Peterson posted a 9–6 record with a 4.22 ERA, and set new career-highs with 150 strikeouts across 168.2 innings pitched.
-He was also named a Gold Glove finalist.
+As the season progressed, Peterson struggled, posting a 12.54 ERA across his last five games of the year, and an 8.42 ERA in his final nine games.
+With 30 starts in 2025, Peterson posted a 9–6 record with a 4.22 ERA, and set new career-highs with 150 strikeouts across 168 2/3 innings pitched.
+He was also named a Gold Glove Award finalist.

+2026

+Peterson pitched to a 6.41 ERA in his first four starts of the 2026 season, prompting the Mets to use an opener in Peterson's games.
+The Mets moved Peterson out of the starting rotation on April 21 when they promoted Christian Scott from the minor leagues, but an injury to Kodai Senga returned Peterson to the starting rotation.
+On May 29, the Mets again removed Peterson from the starting rotation, replacing him with Sean Manaea.
+Peterson made eight starts and 16 total appearances for the Mets in 2026, pitching to a 3–6 record and 6.09 ERA with 63 strikeouts.

+Chicago Cubs

+On June 25, 2026, Peterson was traded to the Chicago Cubs in exchange for minor leaguer Cole Mathis.
+On June 27, Peterson made his team debut, allowing two earned runs across 5 2/3 innings pitched en route to his first win with the Cubs in an 8–2 victory over the Milwaukee Brewers.